 A: Consider adding beauty oil before your moisturizer for complexions that are overly dry due to age or climate.
 This added step will give your skin the hydration it needs and help it stay supple throughout the day.

-Make a DIY homemade mask made from bananas and avocados once a week to restore your skin's natural moisture level.
+Make a DIY mask from bananas and avocados once a week to restore your skin's natural moisture level.
 Try to avoid ingredients that can zap your skin of its moisture, like green clay and acids.

 Q: What is my skin type, and how do I find products that will work for me?